decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-08-16-byzantine-agreement-needs-quadratic-messages.markdown

 **[Dolev and Reischuk 1982, (modern)](http://cs.huji.ac.il/~dolev/pubs/p132-dolev.pdf): any deterministic Broadcast protocol that is resilient to $f$** ***omission*** **failures must have an execution where the non-faulty parties send  $> (f/2)^2$ messages.**

+In a [follow-up post](https://decentralizedthoughts.github.io/2024-12-16-strong-adaptive-lower-bound/) we address randomization.

 In 1980, [PSL](https://lamport.azurewebsites.net/pubs/reaching.pdf) showed the *first* feasibility result for consensus in the presence of Byzantine adversaries.
 However, their solution had an *exponential* (in $n$, the number of parties) communication complexity.
 An obvious question then is to figure out the lowest communication complexity that could be obtained.
 Dolev and Resichuk showed that the barrier to quadratic communication complexity cannot be broken by deterministic protocols.

 At a high level, the Dolev and Resichuk lower bound says that if the non-faulty always send few messages (specifically $< (f/2)^2$), then the adversary can cause some non-faulty party to receive no message!
 The party that receives no message has no way of reaching agreement with the rest.

 Here’s the proof intuition: In any set of $f/2$ parties, if each of these parties receives $> f/2$ messages from non-faulty parties, then we have a protocol with $> (f/2)^2$ messages being sent by non-faulty parties.
 So, if there exists a protocol sending fewer messages, there must exist one party, say $p$, that receives $\leq f/2$ messages.
-Now imagine that all of the parties sending messages to $p$ (there can be at most $f/2$ of them) are have omission corruptions that omit all messages sent to $p$.
+Now imagine that all the parties sending messages to $p$ (there can be at most $f/2$ of them) have omission corruptions that omit all messages sent to $p$.
 Hence $p$ receives no message.

 We use a two-world indistinguishability argument to prove that the reaction of $p$ to not receiving messages (which may include sending messages) still maintains the property that $p$ receives $\leq f/2$ messages.